javo2002/Customer-Database-SIEM-Analysis/README.md

-# Real-World Customer Database Analysis
+# Koda Tech - SQLite3 Database Security Project

-This project demonstrates how to manage customer data using a SQLite3 database and analyze it using Splunk's powerful indexing, reporting, and visualization tools.
-The project is designed to simulate real-world data handling and monitoring for a fictitious company, Koda.
+This project focuses on securing the **SQLite3 database** for **Koda Tech**, a fictitious e-commerce company that I made up, and specializes in selling electronic devices.
+Koda Tech is preparing for the launch of its website and expects a significant customer sign-up rate for promotional discounts.
+The customer discount system is based on a **4-tier structure**, with the first three tiers offering discounts to up to 50 customers each, and the fourth tier being unlimited but without any discounts.

+The goal of this project is to assess and enhance the security of a customer database.
+As a **Splunk Analyst**, the focus will be on collecting, visualizing, and analyzing database logs to ensure the integrity, security, and performance of the system.
+This project will identify vulnerabilities such as **SQL injection risks**, **insecure data storage**, and **unauthorized access attempts**.
+It will also highlight potential operational failures, including **query performance issues**, **data corruption risks**, and **system errors**.

-## Features
+### Features
-- **Four-tier SQLite Database:** Organizes and processes customer data dynamically.
+- **Four-tier SQLite Database:** Manages customer data and assigns promotional discounts based on tier capacity.
-- **Real-time Simulation:** Batch data insertion with delays to mimic real-time operations.
-- **Splunk Integration:** Logs forwarded to Splunk for indexing, visualization, and alerting.
+- **Splunk Integration:** Logs customer data transactions and sends them to Splunk for real-time indexing, visualization, and alerting.
-- **Security Insights:** Analysis of database vulnerabilities and insights into incident response.
+- **Security Focus:** Analyzes the database for potential security risks and operational failures.
+- **Operational Optimization:** Suggests improvements for database performance, data integrity, and system stability.

 ## Repository Structure
 - **`src/`**: Contains Python scripts for database and Splunk operations.